LoopKit/loopdocs/docs/gh-actions/gh-update.md

     * If your fork is up to date with LoopKit version for that `{branch}`, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}` - there is no need to build again unless you are near your 90 day expiration data - in which case, proceed to Step 3
     * If your fork shows a message such as `This branch is 3 commits behind LoopKit:main` and you want to update and build, then click `Sync Fork` by tapping where the red rectangle is shown in the graphic below, then in the pop-up window, tap on `Update branch`

+    !!! question "Building a different branch"
+        Do I need to do anything special to build a different branch?

+        Yes: please follow instructions at [GitHub Build for dev](#github-build-for-dev)

 1. Build Loop - refer to graphic below as you follow the steps
     * Click on the 'Actions' tab
-    * Select the 'Build Loop' workflow on the left
+    * Select the '4.
+Build Loop' workflow on the left
     * Look on the right and click 'Run workflow'
-    * Make sure the desired Branch is selected
     * Click on the green `Run workflow` button in the dropdown
     * Wait ~25-45 min for the build to complete and be processed by TestFlight